Side Effects of Librium Use, Withdrawal and Addiction Treatment

 Addiction is characterized by continued Librium use despite the aforementioned consequences.
-If you or a loved one suffers from an addiction to Librium, call 1-888-744-0069 to learn about different treatment options.
+If you or a loved one suffers from an addiction to Librium, call for free at to learn about different treatment options.

 Dependence and Addiction

-Librium is a medication that can precipitate substance abuse, especially when taken in any way other than prescribed 1.
-Chronic use of Librium is associated with an increased risk of tolerance and dependence.
+Librium is a medication that can precipitate substance abuse, especially when it is taken in any way other than prescribed.1 Chronic use of Librium is associated with an increased risk of tolerance and dependence.
 Dependence is the state in which the body has come to rely on Librium to function as expected.
-Once tolerance and dependence develop, the user may get caught in a vicious cycle of compulsively using and increasing the dose to dangerous levels in order to achieve the “high” and avoid withdrawal symptoms 5.
+Once tolerance and dependence develop, the user may get caught in a vicious cycle of compulsively using and increasing their dose to dangerous levels in order to achieve the “high” and avoid withdrawal symptoms.5

-Long-term Librium abuse can lead to physiologic dependence on the drug, and can ultimately lead to an addiction or Librium use disorder.
-Warning signs of Librium addiction can include 7:
+Long-term Librium abuse can lead to physiologic dependence on the drug, and this can ultimately lead to an addiction or Librium use disorder.
+Warning signs of Librium addiction can include:7